Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- Against the Texans, Taylor has averaged 87 rushing yards per game over his two career matchups, 6.5 more yards than his over/under in Sunday's game.
+- Taylor's 87 rushing yards per game over his two career matchups against the Texans are 7.5 more yards than his over/under in Sunday's game.

-- In one of two games versus the Texans Taylor has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Taylor, in two matchups versus the Texans, has run for a TD once, but not more than one in a single contest.

-- In terms of defending against the run, the Texans are 26th in the league, giving up 134.8 yards per game.
+- In terms of defending against the run, the Texans are 26th in the NFL, conceding 134.8 yards per game.

-- Taylor and the Colts will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns conceded (nine).
+- The Texans have allowed nine rushing touchdowns, 30th in the league.

 Recent Performances

-- Taylor put together a 53-yard rushing performance in last week's matchup with the Ravens, carrying the ball 15 times while scoring one touchdown.
+- In last week's matchup with the Ravens, Taylor picked up 53 yards on 15 carries while scoring one touchdown on the ground.

-- Taylor added three catches for 116 yards and scored one receiving touchdown.
+- He tacked on three receptions for 116 yards and scored one touchdown in the passing game.

-- Taylor has 220 rushing yards (73.3 ypg) on 41 carries with two touchdowns in his last three games.
+- Over his last three games, Taylor has rushed for 220 yards on 41 carries (73.3 ypg), with two touchdowns.

 Taylor's Indianapolis Teammates